gcivil-nyu-org/Wednesday-Fall2023-Team-5/README.md

 SoloConnect is hosted using AWS Elastic Beanstalk and uses a Django/Channels/PostgreSQL stack on the backend and HTML/Bootstrap5/JavaScript on the front-end.
 These technologies were a great fit for many of the business problems we aimed to solve, and we've found this stack to be great to work with and an excellent educational experience.

 Key Features:
-- Creating a full user profile complete with bio, 5 profile images, and age, and set of interests
+- Creating a full user profile complete with bio, 5 profile images, age, education information, and set of interests
 - Creating and updating trips to a set of the most popular tourist destinations in the 10 most popular countries for tourism in the United States
 - Sending and receiving match requests between users visiting the same destination on overlapping dates
 - Filtering the trip-level match pool based on a set of hard filters (age, spoken language) and using a KNN classifier to order the match pool by similarity score based on a set of soft filters (travel interests, smoking/drinking preference, education level, etc.)